elisavettorstensson/aftercourse_repository2/Checklist for FEGA Sweden Final Metadata Review - markdown.md

 * Study title should be a 3-20 word introduction of the project.
 * Study description should be a 3-5 sentence definition of the project with some background, goals, and details.
   * IF the title and description align with these criteria, **move on to the next object.**
   * IF the title or/and description does not align with these criteria (e.g. it is a copy of the title, it doesn’t describe the “why” of the study), **reject the submission** and ask the submitter to update/change the title or/and description and re-finalise the submission.

+* **Rare cases**
-  * If the submission reuses an existing study, which will be referenced in the “experiment” object, you can move on to the next object.
+  * IF the submission reuses an existing study, which will be referenced in the “experiment” object, you can move on to the next object.
 2. **Samples**.
 * Samples MUST NOT contain personal data (e.g., names, national ID numbers, addresses).
   * IF the samples do not contain personal data, **move on to the next object.**